mopsoner/coolslushcaribbean.com/replit.md

-# Cool'Slush Guadeloupe - Slushy Machine Rental Platform
+# Cool'Slush Guadeloupe - Ninja Slushi Machine Rental Platform

 ## Overview

-Cool'Slush is a web application for renting slushy machines in Guadeloupe.
-It allows customers to browse machines, make bookings, and complete secure payments via Stripe, with deposits managed through Swikly.
-The platform provides a complete booking workflow, including email notifications and administrative tools for managing bookings.
+Cool'Slush is a web application for renting Ninja Slushi 2,5L professional machines in Guadeloupe.
+The platform features machines with 5 programs (Slushi, Milkshake, Frozen Drink, Smoothie, and Italian Ice Cream), allowing customers to browse available machines, make bookings, and complete secure payments via Stripe, with deposits of 150€ per machine managed through Swikly.
+The platform provides a complete booking workflow, including email notifications, a recipe page showcasing the machine's capabilities, and comprehensive administrative tools for managing bookings, machines, pricing, and syrups.
 The project aims to capture the market for event rentals in Guadeloupe by offering a seamless and secure booking experience.

 ## User Preferences